numfocus/1password-teams-open-source/README.md

 ### PyMC
 [PyMC](https://www.pymc.io/welcome.html) is a probabilistic programming library for Python that allows users to build Bayesian models with a simple Python API and fit them using Markov chain Monte Carlo (MCMC) methods.

+### Conda
+[https://github.com/conda](Conda) is a language agnostic, open source package management system and environment management system for Windows, macOS, and Linux.
+Conda quickly installs, runs and updates packages and their dependencies.
+Conda easily creates, saves, loads and switches between environments on your local computer.